DataScientest/cooking/README.md

 ## Functionalities
 * As an organisator i want to create a new command
-* As a participant i want to order by adding name, email and command_details
+* As a participant i want to order by adding my name, email and command_details